Raghava-Ch/RigVe/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💡 Good to Know
 This release is meant for **review** purposes.
 You may review it on your YouTube channel, share your opinions on social media, or any other platform you wish.
 Current release of the tool will work with C Language projects.
+You may use it in your project, as the tool is in a pre-alpha state.
+Take a backup of your project’s source code and use the tool to better understand your code.

 ### Data Security:
 This tool is not designed to collect data such as diagnostics, test results, crash reports, or personal identification.
 In other words, it should work on a local network of the computer.
 Connecting to the internet is considered tampering or may indicate a bug—please report issues in the [repo](https://github.com/Raghava-Ch/RigVe/issues).
 Rest assured, all your data is processed in your personal environment safely.
+In windows OS it may ask the network permissions but don't worry, It happens becuse the tool is designed with client server architecutere and uses for the local host communications only.

 ### Usage Rights:
 You may use this tool for any type of work—commercial, corporate, personal, community, or freelance.